When is the next December train strike? Everything you need to know

 Yet with the vast majority of trains specified by ministers and underwritten with billions of pounds of taxpayers’ cash, the eventual settlement must be signed off by the Treasury.

-Mick Whelan, general secretary of Aslef, will meet Mr Harper at the DfT on Wednesday.
+Mick Whelan, general secretary of Aslef, met Mr Harper at the DfT on Wednesday 30 November.

 A spokesperson for the Rail Delivery Group, representing train operators, said: “For the first time in months we can see the outline of a credible deal.